echogarden-project/echogarden/docs/Technical.md

 * `src`: TypeScript source code
 * `dist`: compiled JavaScript modules
-* `data`: various data files, including phonetic lexicons and language code conversion tables. `data/schemas` stores JSON schemas for all configuration options, auto-generated using [`ts-json-schema-generator`](https://github.com/vega/ts-json-schema-generator) directly from the TypeScript code, and used by the CLI to parse and validate the options provided
+* `data`: various data files, including phonetic lexicons and language code conversion tables. `data/schemas` stores JSON schemas for all configuration options, auto-generated using [`ts-json-schema-generator`](https://github.com/vega/ts-json-schema-generator) directly from the TypeScript code, and used by the CLI to parse and validate the options provided. `data/lexicons` contains phonetic lexicons used in speech synthesis and alignment
 * `docs`: documentation